After a long day in the wilderness, I like to sit back and relax next to the warmth of the campfire.

 Weighing an unbelievable 1.1 lbs., the Helinox Chair Zero is a staple in the ultralight backpacking community.
 It has a packed size of 14” x 4” x 4”, so it will easily fit into your backpack.

-At only 20.5” wide and 11” off the ground, you may not be able to squeeze into this seat if you are on the greater side of six foot.
+At only 20.5” wide and 11” off the ground, you may not be able to squeeze into this seat if you are on the greater side of six feet.

 Unlike the comfortability, the durability of the Chair Zero does not fall flat, despite being super lightweight.